An explicit algorithm for normal forms in small overlap monoids: A practical normal form algorithm

 We are now ready to prove the correctness of the \textbf{NormalForm} algorithm.
-We have already shown that the output of \textbf{NormalForm}($w_0$) is a word equivalent to $w_0$ in Proposition~\ref{equivalence}.
-By Theorem~\ref{theorem} it suffices to show that if $v_n$ is the output of \textbf{NormalForm}($w_0$) and $v$ is the lexicographically minimal equivalent of $w_0$, then the sets of special middle words of $v_n$ and $v$ are identical.
+We have already shown that the output of \textbf{NormalForm}($w_0$) is a word equivalent to $w_0$ in \cref{equivalence}.
+By \cref{theorem} it suffices to show that if $v_n$ is the output of \textbf{NormalForm}($w_0$), then the sequences of special middle words of $v_n$ and $\min w_0$ are identical.
 We accomplish this in the next two lemmas.

-\begin{lem} Let $w_0$ be the input to \textbf{WpPrefix}($w_0$) and let $v_i$ be the value of $v$ after the $i$-th iteration of the while loop in line 2.
-For every special middle word $Y_k$ in $w_0$ there exists an $i$ such that $v_i$ contains a complement of $Y_k$. \end{lem} \begin{proof} All line numbers in this proof refer to \textbf{NormalForm} in Algorithm~\ref{algorithm-normalform}.
-We will show that there exists $i$ such that during the $i$-th iteration of the while loop in \textbf{NormalForm} one of the following holds: \begin{enumerate} [\rm (i)] \item $\overline{Y_k} = Y_s$ in line 3 and all conditions of line 3 are satisfied; \item $\overline{Y_k} = Y_s$ in line 3 but \textbf{WpPrefix}($w'', w'', Z_s$)= No and in line 18 $Y = \overline{Y_{k + 1}}$; or \item $\overline{Y_k} = Y$ in line 18. \end{enumerate} If (i) holds, then $v_{i + 1}$ is assigned in line 11 or 15 and $v_{i + 1}$ contains a complement of $Y_k$.
-If (ii) holds, then $v_{i + 1}$ is assigned in line 21 or 25 and $v_{i + 1}$ contains complements of $Y_k$ and $Y_{k + 1}$.
-Similarly, if (iii) holds, then $v_{i + 1}$ contains a complement of $Y_k$.
+\begin{lemma} Let $w_0$ be the input to \textbf{NormalForm}($w_0$) and let $v_i$ with $i\geq 0$ be the value of $v$ after the $i$-th iteration of the while loop starting in line 2.
+Then for every special middle word $Y_k$ in $w_0$ there exists an $i$ such that $v_i$ contains a complement of $Y_k$. \end{lemma} \begin{proof} All line numbers in this proof refer to \textbf{NormalForm} in \cref{algorithm-normalform}.
+We will show that there exists an $i$ such that during the $i$-th iteration of the while loop in \textbf{NormalForm} one of the following holds: \begin{enumerate} [\rm (i)] \item $\overline{Y_k} = Y_s$ in line 3 and all conditions of line 3 are satisfied; or \item $\overline{Y_k} = Y$ in line 18. \end{enumerate} If (i) holds, then $v_{i + 1}$ is assigned in line 11 or 15 and $v_{i + 1}$ contains a complement of $Y_k$.
+If (ii) holds, then $v_{i + 1}$ is assigned in line 21 or 25 and $v_{i + 1}$ contains a complement of $Y_k$.